svsool/memo/CONTRIBUTING.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

+For bigger features, please consider discussing your plans and ideas on GitHub first before implementing them.

 ## Development

 * `cd <project-root> && yarn && yarn watch`